EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Evaluation

 \subsection{Trace Experiment}

+To demonstrate the improved resource utilization and job throughput of \oursys{}, we conducted trace experiments on a cloud cluster consisting of 32 V100 GPUs, 16 P100 GPUs, and 16 T4 GPUs.

-\paragraph{Workloads.} The training jobs are configured as the DL models listed in Table~\ref{tab:trace_workloads}.
-The job runtime distribution of the trace is configured according to Microsoft~\cite{gandiva2018}, and the job arrival time is down-sampled from our production GPU training jobs.
+\textbf{Workloads --} The training jobs are configured as the DL workloads in Table~\ref{tab:trace_workloads}.
+The job arrival time of the trace is configured according to Microsoft~\cite{gandiva2018}, and the job runtime distribution is down-sampled from our production training jobs.
 All jobs are considered to be submitted to the same tenant with the same priority.

-\paragraph{Settings.} The experiment compares \oursys{} to Apache YARN's capacity scheduler (YARN-CS), a production GPU cluster scheduler used in Microsoft Philly~\cite{jeon2019analysis}, which enforces production jobs to be processed in FIFO mode to ensure inter-job fairness.
-All jobs in the experiment are using gang-schedule for allocating GPU resources and $minP$ is set as 0 for \oursys{}.
-YARN-CS fully respects the requirement of GPUs of DLT jobs and allocates the number of GPUs in the same type (\eg{}, all V100 GPUs) for a job.
-We configure \oursys{} in two settings, $\oursys{}_{homo}$ and $\oursys{}_{heter}$, both following the FIFO mode without changing the job order.
-In $\oursys{}_{homo}$, a job will only use homogeneous GPUs, which is implemented by constraining the proposals of aimaster to only raise those using homogeneous GPUs.
-And in $\oursys{}_{heter}$, a job can accept heterogeneous GPUs.
+\textbf{Settings --} We compare \oursys{} to Apache YARN's capacity scheduler (YARN-CS), a production GPU cluster scheduler used in Microsoft Philly~\cite{jeon2019analysis}.
+YARN-CS enforces FIFO mode for processing jobs to ensure inter-job fairness.
+In the experiment, all jobs use gang-scheduling to allocate GPU resources, and the minimal number of GPUs was set to 0 in \oursys{}.
+YARN-CS allocates the same type of GPUs (\eg{}, all V100 GPUs) for a job based on its requirement.
+And \oursys{} has two configurations: \textit{1)} \oursys{}\textsubscript{homo}, where a job can only use homogeneous GPUs by constraining scheduling plans of intra-job scheduler to homogeneous GPUs; and \textit{2)} \oursys{}\textsubscript{heter}, where a job can use heterogeneous GPUs.